skip to Main Content

 What documents are needed to move to Dubai?

 Living in Dubai as an expat is not without its bureaucratic challenges.
 Documents needed to relocate to Dubai can be overwhelming at first and are a factor that can put a lot of people off.
 To live and work in the city, you will need to be sponsored by your employer to get a work and residency visa.
-Without a national health system like the UK’s, healthcare insurance is mandatory in the country and you will need this to gain a residency visa.
+Without a national health system like the UK’s, healthcare insurance is mandatory in the country, and you will need this to gain a residency visa.

 Is it expensive to move to Dubai?

 The cost of living in Dubai is high, equating roughly to that of central London, so you will need to ensure that your income can cover all the costs involved in relocating.
 With the level of activity in Dubai’s economic and technology industries, there are still job vacancies to be found.
-Recently, there have been changes to allow a remote work visa in Dubai but as of July 2021, this process is in its early stages and may not apply if you’re living in Dubai as an expat.
+Recently, there have been changes to allow a remote work visa in Dubai, but as of July 2021, this process is in its early stages and may not apply if you’re living in Dubai as an expat.
 As of August 2022, Dubai is offering a remote work visa as part of its virtual working programme.
-This means you can keep your current role and live in Dubai if your employer allows but beware, a London salary may be required to keep up with the cost of living.
+This means you can keep your current role and live in Dubai if your employer allows, but beware, a London salary may be required to keep up with the cost of living.

 There are many high-quality apartments, villas and houses available in the centre and suburbs of Dubai.
 The majority of rental properties are unfurnished with few kitchen appliances included; however, there are many luxury apartment complexes in Dubai that are popular with expats.
 Areas such as Crowne Plaza Apartments, the Galleria and the Golden Sands residential developments are among the most sought-after in the city as they include excellent facilities, parking and more.
-There are also plenty of facilities for children for those moving to Dubai from the UK with family.
+There are also plenty of facilities for children for those moving to Dubai from the UK with their family.

-South of the city, there are suburbs that follow the coast, such as Bur Dubai and Jumeirah which are also popular among expats.
+South of the city, there are suburbs that follow the coast, such as Bur Dubai and Jumeirah, which are also popular among expats.
 Despite not being as central, downtown Dubai is reachable within 15 minutes from these areas.
-Bur Dubai is popular among couples and singles, offering a more historic atmosphere whilst being near to the city.
+Bur Dubai is popular among couples and singles, offering a more historic atmosphere whilst being near the city.
 Jumeirah offers a variety of villas alongside excellent facilities and parking, making it the perfect place for families.
 If you are relocating to Dubai for work, we can assist you and your employer with finding short-term accommodation.

-As in most cities, lots of people own cars in Dubai and as a result, traffic can become difficult to deal with.
+As in most cities, lots of people own cars in Dubai, and as a result, traffic can become difficult to deal with.
 This can be especially difficult if you are moving to Dubai from the UK with family, and the school run creates a new rush hour in the city.
-When moving to Dubai, it is only possible to buy your own car once you have a native driving licence, however, you can hire cars with your own country’s licence.
+When moving to Dubai, it is only possible to buy your own car once you have a native driving licence; however, you can hire cars with your own country’s licence.
 Taxis in Dubai are clean, cheap and reliable, with a minimum fee of the equivalent of just over £2.
 They run 24 hours a day to the busy Dubai International Airport, which is a 10-minute drive from the city itself.

-Alternatively, when living in Dubai as an expat you can make use of Dubai’s excellently funded and clean public transportation service, run by the RTA.
+Alternatively, when living in Dubai as an expat, you can make use of Dubai’s excellently funded and clean public transportation service, run by the RTA.
 With reasonable prices, you can access the majority of the city via tram, bus, metro or ferry.

 The urban atmosphere should not deter you from moving to Dubai with your family.
-For families with children, the quality of education in Dubai is very high and there are plenty of activities for kids as well as adults to get involved with, including sports, theme parks and safari parks.
+For families with children, the quality of education in Dubai is very high, and there are plenty of activities for kids as well as adults to get involved with, including sports, theme parks and safari parks.
 Parents can have peace of mind too, as Dubai is one of the safest cities in the world.
 If you need help deciding on schooling for your children in Dubai, read our blog: Relocation tips: How to choose the right school for your kids in a new country.

 Interested in information on another country?
 Take a look at our other International Relocation guides.